 Building maintenance technicians are responsible for keeping buildings in proper working condition.
 They perform a wide range of tasks, such as painting, landscaping, and general maintenance.
 Technicians may be required to have prior related experience, a certificate, or an associate's degree.

 A building maintenance technician performs a variety of duties as specified by an employer.
 Technicians maintain buildings, where their duties may include performing carpentry, pest control, painting, general upkeep and repair, landscaping and HVAC maintenance tasks.
-Building maintenance technicians can get formal training in specific areas or receive on-the-job training.
+They can get formal training in specific areas or receive on-the-job training.
 Voluntary certifications are available to those who qualify.
 Licensing in plumbing, heating and air conditioning or other areas could improve job prospects.

 |Required Education||Variable; on-the-job training or a certificate or associate's degree in an area such as HVAC repair or building maintenance technology|

-Source: *United States Bureau of Labor Statistics
+Source: *U.S. Bureau of Labor Statistics

 Career Profile for Building Maintenance Technicians

 Most employers look for workers who have several years of experience in construction and building maintenance.
 Requirements for employment vary from employer to employer, depending on the size of the company.
 Smaller employers seek building maintenance technicians with experience in construction, landscaping and finish-carpentry.
 Other firms, such as those that manage large real estate holdings, may seek a technician who has a degree in areas such as pest control or HVAC repair.